RSG: Beating Subgradient Method without Smoothness and Strong Convexity: Related Work

 Restarting and multi-stage strategies have been utilized to achieve the (uniformly) optimal theoretical complexity of (stochastic) SG methods when $f$ is strongly convex~\citep{DBLP:journals/siamjo/GhadimiL13,NIPS2012_4543,hazan-20110-beyond} {or uniformly convex~\citep{Nesterov:2014:uniform_convex}}.
 Here, we show that restarting can be still helpful even without {uniform or} strong convexity.
 Furthermore, in all the algorithms proposed in \citep{DBLP:journals/siamjo/GhadimiL13,NIPS2012_4543,hazan-20110-beyond,Nesterov:2014:uniform_convex}, the number of iterations per stage increases between stages while our algorithm uses the same number of iterations in all stages.
-This provides a different possibility of designing restarted algorithms for a better complexity.
+This provides a different possibility of designing restarted algorithms for a better complexity only under a local error bound condition.